Table Of Contents

 The regulator expects total honesty from the start.
 You are expected to disclose if you have ever been convicted of a crime.
 The regulator also calls for provable industry references for the last six years, qualification certificates, credit checks and criminal record checks.
 The FCA leaves no stone unturned in ensuring that only the most experienced and competent people make it through.

 Many other tier-1 regulators around the world share this level of thoroughness.
-It is not unreasonable to conclude that none of the high-profile crypto scams we have discussed above would have happened if the founders and CEOs had been subject to such strict vetting.
+It is reasonable to conclude that none of the high-profile crypto scams discussed above would have happened if the founders and CEOs had faced such strict vetting.

 Why Is All This Crypto Fraud Happening?

-With brokers dealing in other financial assets like FOREX, regulators insist that broker capital is ring fenced and kept separate from trader funds.
+With brokers dealing in other financial assets like stocks, commodities, and FOREX, regulators insist that broker capital is ring-fenced and kept separate from trader funds.
 There are also strong guidelines around important trading aspects, such as leverage and minimum balance protection, which must all be geared to allow traders to invest responsibly and safely.
 Regulators also frown upon many of the extravagant promotions that typically ensnare crypto investors.
 This point alone would stop many of the overly generous investment schemes that characterize many crypto fraud cases.

 Finally, crypto firms are not compelled to offer compensation schemes to investors.
 If this were a requirement, they would surely conduct themselves with more diligence.
 In saying that, there are a great many crypto exchanges that operate responsibly and ethically and provide an essential service to the growing crypto market.
 Many crypto exchanges are well capitalized, have prestigious and well-known investors, and a voluntary list on prominent stock exchanges, subjecting themselves to all the layers of scrutiny required to be traded on a bourse.

 However, government attitudes around the world differ on the matter of crypto classification and treatment.
 Also, different geographical regions are adopting crypto at differing rates, adding to the complexity.
-Countries like Australia, Canada, and Singapore have already released tax guidelines for the treatment of cryptocurrencies, while many countries are still debating about whether crypto is a payment form or an “investment” type.
+Countries like Australia, Canada, and Singapore have released tax guidelines for cryptocurrencies, while many others still debate whether crypto is a payment method or an “investment” type.
+This is to say nothing of what central banks must do about crypto.

-For every progressive country, there are some important global economies that are still treating cryptos with excessive mistrust.
-China has banned all cryptocurrencies from its monetary ecosystem, while India has made several negative pronouncements and has threatened to ban cryptos.
+Some significant global economies still treat cryptos with excessive mistrust.
+China has banned all cryptocurrencies from its monetary ecosystem, while India has made several negative pronouncements and threatened to ban them.

-As far as the race, or slow walk, to regulation goes, the US is forging ahead.
+Regarding the race or slow walk, to regulation, the US is forging ahead.
 The country has already installed five important regulatory frameworks that cryptocurrency firms will have to navigate in the future, with some measures being in place already:

 • Financial crimes-related regulations, such as the Bank Secrecy Act and others, must encompass cryptocurrencies.

-• State banking departments must have input on how cryptocurrency should be regulated in their states.
+• State banking departments must have input on regulating cryptocurrency in their states.

 • The Securities Exchange Act oversight and control measures must encompass cryptocurrencies.

-• The Commodity Futures Trading Commission (CFTC) must cater for cryptocurrencies.
+• The Commodity Futures Trading Commission (CFTC) must cater to cryptocurrencies.

 • The Internal Revenue Service must finalize how taxation of crypto profits should work.

-Clearly, achieving regulation will take concentrated work from many different interest groups, even in smaller economies.
-However, if we glance at the increasing rates of low-grade crypto crime, as reported by the FTC, never mind the high-profile scams, regulation will be key for the future viability of cryptocurrencies.
+Clearly, achieving regulation will require concentrated work from many different interest groups, even in smaller economies.
+However, given the increasing rates of low-grade crypto crime, as reported by the FTC, never mind the high-profile scams, regulation will be key for the future viability of cryptocurrencies.

 Major fraud cases are damaging to the entire industry, leading to drops in the valuation of cryptos and a damaging loss of confidence from would-be investors.
 Public perception suffers from constant negative media coverage.
 It influences the idea that crypto is a fad or a scam.

-Cryptocurrencies are not regulated.
+Because oversight still varies widely across jurisdictions, investors should evaluate whether a crypto exchange operates within a market that has credible financial checks and balances.
 Therefore, we would encourage you to seek out the next best thing.
-In all the high-profile examples we listed above, and these were just a few of them, strong regulation would have weeded out many of the bad actors even before they could set up their businesses.
+In many of the high-profile cases listed above, better oversight at launch and during operations might have exposed warning signs before those businesses scaled.
 However, in the absence of firm regulation, we would encourage you to seek out crypto exchanges that operate in developed markets that function within an overall ecosystem of checks and balances.

 Remember, the fraudster could be the CEO of your crypto exchange.
-As we have shown, in the absence of formal regulation, the next best thing is to work with a crypto exchange that operates out of a country with strong financial oversight.
+As a practical safeguard, country-level enforcement and transparency still matter, even though they cannot guarantee that a crypto exchange itself is trustworthy.
 We recognize the irony in this, as Cryptsy, BitConnect, and Endpass Ethereum all operated out of the US, the largest and one of the most regulated economies in the world.

 There is comfort in the fact that the perpetrators of crimes in all these cases were indicted or arrested in a highly transparent and public fashion.
 This could be a deterrent for future criminals, if nothing else.
 Also, when you work in a market that has a strong culture of whistleblowers and complaint registrations, you are off to a better start.